Gideonogunkola/my-portifolio/content/projects/24restcountries.md

 </div>

 <div class="lg:p-4 mb-4 leading-9">
 I fetched data from <a target="_blank"targe_blank href="https://jsonplaceholder.typicode.com/"> jsonplaceholder </a>  using Axios and Vuex to manage my state.
-User can delete data fetched and can also add to it as a to-do list.
+User can search for country and also filter based on continent It is still work in progress.
 <div class="pt-4 ">
  <span class = "text-pryColor font-bold"> Responsibility:</span> Frontend Developer
 </div>